documentcloud/documentcloud/app/views/help/notes.markdown

 ![Notes Link][]

 The notes that you add to a document become visible in the workspace as well.
 Clicking the "notes" link underneath a document will display *all* of the document's notes in a list beneath.
-If you have permission to edit the document, you can also edit the notes from within the workspace.
+Click on a note's title to jump to that note in the document viewer.
+If you have permission to edit the document, you can also edit the notes from inside the workspace itself.
+If you're changing notes in the workspace and in the document viewer simultaneously, you may need to refresh the page in order to see all the latest changes.

+You can link directly to any existing annotation, [like this one][].
+To find the permalink for an annotation, open it, and click on the link icon <span class="icon permalink" style="padding-left:16px;position:relative;top: -2px;">&#65279;</span>.
+The URL for the annotation will appear in your browser's address bar, where you can copy it.

 ## Adding Sections for Navigation